ovh/docs/pages/labs/data-platform/edge-nodes/guide.en-gb.md

 ---
-title: 'About edge nodes'
+title: About edge nodes
-excerpt: 'Learn more about edge nodes.'
+excerpt: Learn more about edge nodes.
-section: 'Getting started'
+section: Getting started
 ---

 ### What is an edge node